rogeryeosgit/DevoProject/Notes.md

 - created structure for plan creation and listing.
 Form is not completed yet.

+## 27 Apr 2020

+- Still working on plan creation, still considering how data should be stored if month changes happen.

+## 2 May 2020

+- Done temp store for plan creation

+- Figuring out how to make passage picker component

 ## Running TODO LIST

 - Do a generic date check and choose passages accordingly